Kloosterman, Andrew and Paul, Stephen.

 Cooperation in Stochastic Games: A Prisoner's Dilemma Experiment operation as well as cooperation and defection on the equilibrium path.
 The results confirm that subjects cooperate as beliefs predict after they gain sufficient experience.
 There is some popular repeated game strategies Grim Trigger and Tit-for-Tat are still popular here, although they are not equilibria in this environment.

-An Experimental Study of Public Information in the Asymmetric Partnership Game a laboratory experiment on the novel asymmetric partnership game in the environment of Kloosterman 2015 In this game, two players jointly work on a project each period that only benefits one of them.
-The future periods when it is beneficial.
+An Experimental Study of Public Information in the Asymmetric Partnership Game

+This paper analyzes a laboratory experiment on the novel asymmetric partnership game with public information.
+In this game, two players jointly work on a project each period that only benefits one of them.
+The variable is the informativeness of these signals.
 Behavior is shown to be best explained by an adaptation of the basin of attraction (as introduced in Dal Bò and Frèchette 2011) to allow for state-dependent beliefs.
 The public signals impact choices in the way that this theory predicts, and ultimately there is more effort when signals are more informative.
-Finally, a new way to investigate strategies in these types of games is considered, and the results and the results show how the different states are used by subjects to employ partial effort strategies.
+Finally, a new way to investigate strategies in these types of games is considered, and the results show how the different states are used by subjects to employ partial effort strategies.